 What is the NDIS?

-The National Disability Insurance Scheme (NDIS) is designed to provide Australians who have a disability with reasonable and necessary support in their everyday life.
+The National Disability Insurance Scheme (NDIS) is designed to provide reasonable and necessary support for Australians with disability.

 Key points